-When is the best time to go to Mexico?
+When is the Best Time to Go to Mexico?

 In Mexico, there are a plethora of things to do.
 Get swept up in the excitement of one of its many festivals, soak up the sun on one of its many beaches or discover the country's gastronomic offerings.
 Whatever you're heading there for, it's good to plan carefully.
 Here's our guide on the best time to go to Mexico.

 In Mexico, the warm and wet summer season runs from June to October, with the amount of rain varying according to where you are.
 Inland, you can expect short downpours daily, but if you head north it may not rain at all.
 Venture down south and you’re bound to find yourself dealing with uncomfortably humid weather.
 From September to mid-October along the coast is considered hurricane season, with the rain and rough seas that go along with tropical storms.

 Not only does it draw many visitors from abroad, but locals also go on holiday over the week, so expect crowds.
 Among the most popular traditions over this period is the reenactments of Christ’s journey to the cross.
 Some of the cities that famously observe that tradition are Ixtapalapa, San Cristobal de las Casas and Patzcuaro.
 While each town celebrates differently there are some traditions that are more widespread, like the breaking of cascarones.
 Brightly painted, hollow, chicken egg shells filled with confetti or small toys are cracked over the heads of those celebrating.

-The Day of the Dead
+See The Day of the Dead

 Mexicans and people with Mexican ancestry will build ofrendas (altars) which they decorate with Aztec marigolds and calaveras (representations of skulls) along with some of the favourite foods and drinks of the person they are remembering.
 This is done with the intention of supporting them in their spiritual journey.

-Sea Turtles Nesting
+Spot Sea Turtles Nesting

 Apart from Christmas and New Year, there are lots of festivities between December and May.
 From the 1st to 12th December, the Feast of the Virgin of Guadalupe marks the appearance of Mary to the Mexican peasant Juan Diego in 1531.
 Across the country, fiestas are held and on the 12th December children dress in traditional costumes and people receive blessings at churches.